amnioc/Nico_NC_Games/README.md

 View the hosted API here: https://nicos-nc-games.onrender.com/api

+The front-end app that uses this API can be found here: https://nicos-nc-games.onrender.com/ Nico's NC Games Front-end repo can be found here: https://github.com/amnioc/nico-nc-games

 ## How To Clone and Run This Project Locally

 You will have accessed this project via github.